Malekitsu/Maw-Mod-MMMerge/README.md

 - **2D (Perduelion)** - _Contributor_: Basically designed the new alchemy design all by himself, making an amazing job.
 - **Thor Thunderfist** - _Contributor_: Adapted the code for skill limit removal.

+Special thanks to Rodril, that indirectly made the whole project possible and has always been available.

 We express our deepest appreciation to all the discord community member.
 Their advices and feedbacks played a very important role in the development.
 Most noticeably, but not only:

 Viktor, Hagnak, ArkTolei, MR___TJ, Spazzledorf, Torkvato, LiGx, Mercs/Zan Team.